librerpi/rpi-bootd/README.md

 2. UART console I/O via telnet
 3. UART kernel loading using the raspbootin or bootboot protocol
 4. With DTR of a USB FTDI device connected to RUN on the raspi, reset via SIGHUP
+5. Reset USB device via cycling power on USB port
-5. Seperate monitor interface via telnet
+6. Seperate monitor interface via telnet
-6. Programmatic usage of the monitor and console
+7. Programmatic usage of the monitor and console
-7. GDB support, extracting GDB packets for a seperate TCP socket
+8. GDB support, extracting GDB packets for a seperate TCP socket
-8. Support for halting the raspi without resetting
+9. Support for halting the raspi without resetting